shaik1002/biggitlabbomb/doc/api/groups.md

 ## List groups

+> - Support for keyset pagination introduced in GitLab 14.3.

 Get a list of visible groups for the authenticated user.
 When accessed without authentication, only public groups are returned.